What is predictive analytics, how it works and what are its benefits

 The importance of Machine Learning in Predictive Analytics

-To work correctly, Predictive Analytics needs the proper Machine Learning techniques.
-The reason is that data scientists need to extract valuable insights from the given data.
+To work correctly, predictive models needs the proper Machine Learning techniques.
+This allows data scientists need to extract valuable insights from the given data.

-Machine Learning is a subfield of Artificial Intelligence.
+What is Machine Learning?
+ML is a subfield of Artificial Intelligence.
 It enables computer systems to learn from data, identify patterns, and make decisions without being explicitly programmed.

 Note: Machine Learning algorithms improve as they receive more and better data sets.
-Then, predictive analytic models use these algorithms to build their predictions.
+Then, predictive analytic models use these algorithms to build their estimations.

 Want to learn more about Machine Learning?
 Read our full guide